 The South Claims property is jointly owned by Queenston and KLG.
-Each partner pays 50% of the costs and each partner has 50% interest in any reserves and resources located.
+Each partner pays 50% of the costs and each partner has a 50% interest in any reserves and resources located.
 The South Claims are located in the Municipality of Kirkland Lake within Teck Township, District of Timiskaming, in the eastern part of Northern Ontario, Canada.
 The property is approximately at 48°10' N Latitude and 80°2' W Longitude at an elevation of approximately 1000 feet (305 m) above sea level.
 Kirkland Lake is approximately 370 miles (600 km) by road north of Toronto.

-The South Claims property consists of the mining rights to 4 patented mineral claims.
-The property was purchased from a local vendor in 2007 who is entitled to a sliding scale 1.5% to 3% NSR royalty based on gold price.
+The South Claims property consists of the mining rights to 5 patented mineral claims and 1 Crown Lease.
+The four Patented claims were purchased from a local vendor in 2007.
+The vendor is entitled to a sliding scale 1.5% to 3% NSR royalty based on gold price.
+The lease was purchased in 2008 and is subject to a 3% NSR royalty.
+The fifth Patented claim is subject to a 2% NSR royalty.

 KLG operates the Macassa gold mine and is the operator of the South Claims joint venture (SCJV).
+Surface drilling on the HM Crown Lease is being looked after by Queenston.